-The VR Media Concentration in the BA in Virtual Reality Design is designed for students who plan to specialize in 360 video or AR/VR content production
+The Virtual Reality Media Concentration is designed for students who plan to specialize in 360 video or AR/VR content production.

-The Digital Stages Concentration in the BA in Virtual Reality Design is designed for students who are interested in such careers as directing AR/VR productions or acting in AR/VR productions/simulations
+The Virtual Reality Digital Stages Concentration is designed for students who are interested in such careers as directing AR/VR productions or acting in AR/VR productions/simulations.

-The VR Technology Concentration in the BS in Virtual Reality Design will prepare students for careers working as technical specialists and/or programmers in AR/VR or related fields.
+The Virtual Reality Technology Concentration will prepare students for careers working as technical specialists and/or programmers in AR/VR or related fields.

 Shenandoah University is immersing itself in the worlds of virtual and augmented technology by creating Virginia’s first bachelor’s degrees in Virtual Reality Design.
 Shenandoah’s majors uniquely bring a human element to virtual reality, and the program has also established a partnership with the Irish company, Immersive VR Education, to create AR/VR experiences through the firm’s Engage platform.
 Shenandoah intends to be a hub for virtual reality development and education, and these majors will allow Shenandoah graduates to lead the growing AR/VR industry and whatever its successors may be, for years and years to come.